Pradeep05-m/Verilog-Code-for-Swapping-Three-Numbers/README.md

 # Verilog-Code-for-Swapping-Three-Numbers
 Aim
-To design and simulate a Verilog HDL code for swapping the values of three numbers without using any temporary variables, and verify the correctness of the swapping operation through a testbench using the Vivado 2023.1 simulation environment.
+To design and simulate a Verilog HDL code for swapping the values of three numbers without using any temporary variables, and verify the correctness of the swapping operation through a testbench using the Vivado 2023.1 simulation environment

 Apparatus Required
 Vivado 2023.1 or equivalent Verilog simulation tool.